awakenedhaki/scrna-pipeline/README.md

 # Single Cell RNA Sequencing Pipeline

-The Huntsman Lab single cell RNA sequencing pipeline is implemented in R (4.0.4), and uses the `SingleCellExperiment` class to interact with the dataset.
+The single cell RNA sequencing pipeline is implemented in R (4.0.4), and uses the `SingleCellExperiment` class to interact with the dataset.
 The pipeline has been designed with 10x Genomics output in mind.
 If other scRNA-seq technologies are to be fed into this pipeline, implementation of additional features, and refacting may be necessary.

 The pipeline was inspired by [Orchestrating Single-Cell Analysis](https://bioconductor.org/books/release/OSCA/index.html).